gilice/mup/README.md

 The default poem is Kölcsey Ferenc: Zrínyi dala currently.

 A GitHub CI bot builds android apps and the web app on every commit.
-Download the android folder from the assets, unzip, and install the APK for your architecture.
+Download [the apk for your architecture from here](https://github.com/gilice/mup/actions) (find it under 'latest runs' -> scroll down -> artifacts).
 Currently, google play will give a warning because the APK is signed with debug keys.